Sponsor

 Some organisations may support the digital commons without contributing directly to it, for example financially through a donation or grant, or through reputation by promoting the tool's uses.

-If the digital commons does not have its own business model, the absence of sponsors can be fatal since the role of is difficult to fulfill without financial remuneration.
+If the digital commons does not have its own business model, the absence of sponsors can be fatal since the role of operator is difficult to fulfill without financial remuneration.
 In the case of contributory commons, the absence of an operator makes the structure extremely fragile since the availability of the service is not guaranteed.
-This puts at risk the capture of value by the ' contributions, and therefore ultimately the provision of the service itself.
+This puts at risk the capture of value by the users' contributions, and therefore ultimately the provision of the service itself.

 These organisations can be of different natures: